 This is part 1 of a 2 part series on GCSE reform.
 Next time, we’ll be looking at the potential impact of such a drastic change to the UK education system.
 Click here for part 2.

 Do you think that GCSE reform is the right approach to improving standards?
-Join the discussion on social media, or leave us a comment below.
+Join the discussion on social media.